SchulzLab/SNEEP/docs/gettingStarted.rst

   chr12   111569951       111569952       G       C       rs653178        -1

-If you want to consider a SNP, which has multiple alternative alleles like for instance `rs11206510 <https://www.ncbi.nlm.nih.gov/snp/rs11206510>`_ (T -> A,C,G) , please add one line per alternative allele in the bed-like SNP file.
+If you want to consider a SNP, which has multiple alternative alleles, like for instance `rs11206510 <https://www.ncbi.nlm.nih.gov/snp/rs11206510>`_ (T -> A,C,G) , please add one line per alternative allele in the bed-like SNP file.
 An example is shown below:

 .. code-block:: console